akhilesharora/go-merkle/Readme.md

 * Testing Coverage: Good coverage for major functionalities.
 Edge cases and stress conditions can be thought for more improvement.
 * Code Maintainability: Code is structured for maintainability, with ongoing efforts to improve documentation and code clarity.
 * Data Persistence: Currently, the data is stored only in temporary storage, meaning it resides in memory during runtime and is not persisted after the application stops.
-* HTTP Handlers: Future version to have HTTP handlers for client-server communication.
 * Basic UI for Client Side: For client side a simple user interface to improve usability and interaction.

 ## License